 Which is the best webinar platform for course creators?

 Nothing beats live webinars when it comes to online education.
-You can use to boost your audience engagement and improve membership retention.
+You can use it to boost your audience engagement and improve membership retention.

 We have compared the best webinar platforms here.

-Most of these solutions will let you create live webinars, automated evergreen webinars, and come with tons of webinar engagement features.
+Most of these solutions will let you create live webinars, automated evergreen webinars, and come up with tons of webinar engagement features.